AniruddhaN2203/pes_asic_class/README.md

 ![Screenshot from 2023-08-26 12-40-39](https://github.com/AniruddhaN2203/pes_asic_class/assets/142299140/1d1f09c3-c33d-437d-a5a5-788c10915e1e)

 - Next we type ```yosys``` to invoke the Yosys tool from the ```verilog_files``` folder.
-- Then we use the command:
+- Then we use the command
 ```
 read_liberty -lib ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 ```